Connecticut National Guard hosts Career and Retention fair

 |0

-This work, Connecticut National Guard hosts Career and Retention fair [Image 3 of 3], by SPC Emmanuel Gibson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Connecticut National Guard hosts Career and Retention fair, by SPC Emmanuel Gibson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.